Is the April 2026 ADA Deadline Being Delayed? What the DOJ's Interim Final Rule Means

 2. Cost-Reduction Provisions

-• Safe harbor for entities demonstrating good faith compliance efforts
+• Safe harbor for entities demonstrating good faith compliance efforts (a compliance certificate can document your proactive efforts today)

 • Reduced scope of covered content (possibly excluding archived documents)